10 Best ABM Platforms of 2026

 Wasted spend on untargeted campaigns kills B2B pipeline.
-Account-based marketing (ABM) platforms fix that by treating high-value accounts as individual markets.
+Account-based marketing platforms fix that by treating high-value accounts as individual markets.
 You surround buying committees with targeted campaigns across display ads, email, social, web personalization, and events.
 The goal: get the right message to the right accounts at the right time.

 What Is an Account-Based Marketing Platform?